Geometric Design and Gait Co-Optimization for Soft Continuum Robots Swimming at Low and High Reynolds Numbers: Continuum Swimming Dynamics

 A key aspect of the unified geometric representation of locomotion via local metrics \cite{yang2024geometric} is that the dynamics of swimming at both low and high Re share the same format, differing only in the local metrics used \cite{hatton2013geometric}.
 At very low Re, viscous drag dominates the hydrodynamics, and any inertial effects are immediately damped out.
 This dominance results in the viscous drag on an infinitesimal segment of the continuum being a linear function of its velocity \cite{cox1970motion}, and the net drag forces and moments experienced by an isolated continuum swimmer interacting with the surrounding fluid being zero.
 Together, these two consequences form the equation of motion in~\eqref{eq:geneoma} with the local metrics as the drag coefficient matrix: \beq \localmetrics = \diag\left( \right), \eeq where $\dragcoeff$ is the viscous drag ratio.

-At very high Re, the dynamics are dominated by inertial effects, and viscous drag becomes negligible.
+At very high Re, inertial effects dominate and viscous drag becomes negligible.
 In this case, because there are no external forces or torques acting on the combined robot-fluid system, the equations of motion can be derived from the conservation of momentum of the combined robot-fluid system, with the local metrics representing the fluid-added inertia.
-By considering the soft continuum swimmer as a slender body that is neutrally buoyant, with a circular, constant cross-section along its backbone, we can use Lighthill’s slender body theory to compute the fluid-added inertia matrix of each infinitesimal segment of the continuum \cite{lighthill1971largeamplitude, newman1977marine, boyer2008fast, porez2014improved}: \beq \localmetrics = \diag\left( + \right), \eeq where the second term represents the fluid-added mass of the circular cross-section, $\rho$ is the fluid density, and $\crossrad$ is the cross-sectional radius of the swimmer.
+By considering the soft continuum swimmer as a slender body that is neutrally buoyant, with a circular, constant cross-section along its backbone, we can use Lighthill’s slender body theory to compute the fluid-added inertia matrix of each infinitesimal segment of the continuum \cite{lighthill1971largeamplitude, newman1977marine, boyer2008fast, porez2014improved}: \beq \localmetrics = \diag\left( + \right), \eeq where $\rho$ is the fluid density and $\crossrad$ is the swimmer's cross-sectional radius.
+The first term represents the inertia and the second term corresponds to the fluid-added mass of the circular cross-section.
+This formulation aligns with Lighthill’s theory, which relates reactive forces to the added mass of fluid that acquires momentum through shape deformations.